size-io/size-proxy/README.md

 29 Aug 00:53:32 - SERVER Redis Proxy bound to tcp://*:6379
 ```

+See below for information on how to use an upstart script to keep the service running in the background.

 ## Configuring the proxy

 The `config.js` file contains configuration values worth reviewing.
 Outside of setting a new access token, the default settings will work out of the box.